jjvanzon/JJs-Reference-Architecture/layers.md

 Presentation Layer
 ------------------

-A presentation layer in this architecture can be built up of the following sub-layers:
+The *presentation* layer is the visual part of a program.
+It is what the user sees.
+It can be split up into the following sub-layers:

 <img src="images/presentation-layer.png" width="350" />